 - Obtain Tiger card and parking pass, Level A New South.

 - Technology: Upon confirmation of your appointment you will receive an email with your netid and instructions for accessing the Princeton domain.
 This information is sent to the home email provided during the appointment process.
-If you do not receive this information please contact the Department Manager.
+If you do not receive this information please contact the Senior Manager.

 - For access to puwireless, visit the OIT website.